Worter623/TaiCrowd/README.md

-# TaiCrowd
+# TaiCrowd: A High-Performance Simulation Framework for Massive Crowd
-Source code for our paper "TaiCrowd: A High-Performance Simulation Framework for Massive Crowd".
+This project contains source code for our paper "TaiCrowd: A High-Performance Simulation Framework for Massive Crowd".

+TBD.